mollyexten/flashy/README.md

 ## Post-MVP

-- Enable users to make decks public and search/share/save other users' decks
+- Deck sharing - Enable users to make decks public and search/share/save other users' decks
-- Create a index card "flip effect" when switching from term to detail in the word view
+- Flip effect - Animate entry detail screen so that the card "flips" between the term and its details
-- Include a textbox for pasting articles that will scan and produce a list of article words that are in the Academic Word List (AWL) and create a deck from these words
+- AWL Deck Generator - Include a textbox for pasting articles that will scan and produce a list of article words that are in the Academic Word List (AWL) and create a deck from these words

 ***